CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

     ```

     The following environment variables are the most common to be overridden.
 They are
-    grouped by section in the file, so you will have to search to locate the exact line.
+    grouped by sections in the file, so you will have to search to locate the exact line.
     For example, the AWS-related variables are at the end of the file.

     The first 4 are manditory and the others are optional, but helpful.
 If you are
-    building the AMI images in the '`us-west-2`' region, the two region-related variables
+    building the AMI images in the `us-west-2` region, the two region-related variables
     and the AMI source variable can be left alone.

     ```